howtographql/howtographql/content/frontend/vue-apollo/1-getting-started.md

 title: Getting Started
 pageTitle: "Getting Started with GraphQL, VueJS & Apollo Tutorial"
 description: Start building a Hackernews clone.
 Create the frontend with vue-cli and the backend with Graphcool.
-videoId: N/A
-duration: N/A
-videoAuthor: "Matt Dionis"
-question:
-answers: []
+question: What packages need to be installed to work with GraphQL in a VueJS app?
+answers: ["graphql", "apollo", "apollo-client & vue-apollo", "vue-apollo"]
-correctAnswer:
+correctAnswer: 2
 ---

 ### Backend